uea-teaching/computer-vision-2022/lectures/two-view-geometry.md

 $$

 ::: notes
-we can compute this vector from the inverse of the calibration matrix K. we need to go a bit further to go from the camera coordinate system to the world coordinate system by rotating with R inverse too.
+We can compute this vector from the inverse of the calibration matrix K.

+We need to go a bit further to go from the camera coordinate system to the world coordinate system by rotating with R inverse too.
 :::

 ## Coplanarity for Uncalibrated Cameras {data-auto-animate="true}